WZBSocialScienceCenter/tmtoolkit/doc/source/development.rst

 Continuous integration
 ----------------------

-Continuous integration routines are achieved via `GitHub Actions (GA) <https://docs.github.com/en/actions>`_.
+Continuous integration routines are defined via `GitHub Actions (GA) <https://docs.github.com/en/actions>`_.
 For tmtoolkit, this so far only means automatic testing for new commits and releases on different machine configurations.

 The GA set up for the tests is done in ``.github/worflows/runtests.yml``.
 There are "minimal" and "full" test suites for Ubuntu, MacOS and Windows with Python versions 3.8, 3.9 and 3.10 each, which means 18 jobs are spawned.
 Again, tox is used for running the tests on the machines.